DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cpfs?topic=software-manual-installation-without-operator-lifecycle-manager-olm)

-> NOTE: Make sure you don't follow the instantiation part!
+> NOTE: Make sure you do not follow the instantiation part!

 #### c.
 Create the IBM Licensing instance

-Get the [licensing-instance.yaml](./licensing-instance.yaml) file and execute the command :
+Get the [licensing-instance.yaml](./licensing-instance.yaml) file and run the following command:

 ```
 kubectl create -f licensing-instance.yaml